kshitiz-okahu/chat-vercel-coffee/README.md

 ### Deploy this app as a project to Vercel

 - Prerequisites
-   - OpenAI account with a valid [API key](https://platform.openai.com/settings/organization/api-keys) - used for model inference
+   - OpenAI or any other provider account with a valid [API key](https://platform.openai.com/settings/organization/api-keys) - used for model inference
    - AWS [S3 bucket](https://us-east-1.console.aws.amazon.com/s3/get-started?region=us-east-1) with read and write privileges - used to store and serve up telemetry data
-      - Make sure to include "https://*.vercel.app" in "AllowedOrigins" of [CORS configuration](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enabling-cors-examples.html?icmpid=docs_amazons3_console)
    - Vercel [account](https://vercel.com/login) - used to host the app

 To deploy this app to Vercel